0-robinson-1/0-robinson-1.github.io/docs/README-blockchain-app-v2.md

 ## 3. App Architecture

 New wallets come with 10 robinson coins and 1 testnet Sol.
 Robinson coins are the currency in the blockchain-app and testnet Sol is there to pay for the transaction fees for sending 0R1 (robinson).
+These 2 coins each have their own way of getting to the user and they determine the Apps Architecture.

-## 3.1
+## 3.1 Test net Sol

+Each new wallet receives 1 Sol.
+This Sol comes from a pool of test net Sol that gets topped up by a script that triggers Solana faucet.

-## 3.2
+## 3.2 0R1

+0R1 (robinson token) gets send out with every new wallet or when a user requests a new 0R1 air drop.

 ## Braindump
+-Can I use Solana Mobile Expo to create a Solana mobile app with Expo and **React Native**?
 -Work on branch "blockchain-app-v2"